Founders Fund

 Seed Round in 2015

-REX Computing, founded in 2013 and based in San Francisco, California, specializes in the development of high-density computing systems that utilize massively parallel architectures.
-The company focuses on creating computer servers designed for hyper-efficiency, employing low-power ARM chips, which are commonly used in tablets and smartphones.
-This innovative approach aims to meet the demands of supercomputing by simplifying complexity and significantly reducing both power consumption and physical footprint.
+REX Computing, founded in 2013 by Thomas Sohmers and based in San Francisco, California, specializes in the development of high-density computing systems that utilize massively parallel architecture.
+The company focuses on creating hyper-efficient computer servers powered by low-power ARM chips, which are commonly used in tablets and smartphones.
+This innovative approach aims to meet the demanding requirements of supercomputing by simplifying complexity while significantly reducing power consumption and physical footprint.
+REX Computing's solutions are designed to enhance performance and efficiency in computing environments.

 June